corememltd/cloud-managed-dns/README.md

 **N.B.** if you see an error stating `Cannot locate the managed image resource group ...` then try deleting `~/.azure/packer` and retrying

-**N.B.** ignore any `Duplicate required provider` warnings in regards to the `random_uuid` module, it is a bug in someone elses code we cannot work around and fortunately is harmless
+**N.B.** ignore any `Duplicate required provider` warnings in regards to the `random_uuid` module, it is a bug in someone else's code we cannot work around and fortunately is harmless

 ## Authoritative DNS (Cloud)